 While visiting my parents in downstate NY for the holidays, I couldn't help but think of Ecosynth.

 This area was hit pretty hard by Hurricane Sandy.
-I decided to take a long hike around the pretty sizable woods…Continue
+I decided to take a long hike around the pretty sizable woods around…Continue

 Added by Andrew Daniel Jablonski on November 25, 2012 at 12:51pm — No Comments